-Professional Readiness Exam (#096), formerly known as the Michigan Basic Skills Test, is a test of reading, mathematics, and writing skills required of all teaching candidates in Michigan.
-There are five paper-based testing dates each calendar year.
+Professional Readiness Exam (#096) is a test of reading, mathematics, and writing skills required of all teaching candidates in Michigan.
+There are four paper-based testing dates each calendar year.
 Check online for the computer-based testing dates.
 Registration for the test must be completed several weeks in advance of the test date.

-Be certain to use the CMU Institution Code (07) to ensure results are sent to CMU.
+Be certain to send results to CMU.
 If CMU is not indicated as the receiving institution, the student will need to order a paper copy from the testing company that is to be sent directly to the Center for Student Services.
 MDE specifies that CMU is

 NOT to receive any paper copies furnished by the student.
 Be sure to retain a copy of the results for your own records.

-Information on how to study for the Professional Readiness Exam can be found on the website under the Preparing for the Test
+Information on how to study for the Professional Readiness Exam can be found here.

 If you don't pass one or more of the three sections, you will need to retake ONLY the section(s) of the test that you did not pass.
 Consult the Registration

 Process for Accepting ACT/MME Scores in Lieu of PRE